-San Antonio School has a very detailed, comprehensive school safety plan outlining protocols, systems, and procedures in the event of any/all emergencies.
-The safety plan contains the yearly safety goals as determined by the students, staff, and parents.
-It is revised by an elected safety committee on a yearly basis and presented to the School Site Council and English Learner Advisory Committee for review and input.
-All stakeholders' input is taken into account to finalize the plan and present it to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
-It was last approved in December 2013.
-The Safety Plan and drill procedures are reviewed throughout the year with all staff members during meetings and via memos.
+Evidence of student safety at Meyer Elementary School includes monitoring of grounds and classrooms at all times by the administrator, teachers, custodians, Para-professionals, and parent volunteers.
+All visitors are required to enter through the front office, sign in, and receive permission before proceeding onto the campus.
+Our school has a very detailed, comprehensive school safety plan which outlines protocols, systems, and procedures in the event of any/all emergencies.
+The plan also contains the yearly safety goals as determined by the students, staff, and parents.
+The Safety Plan is developed by the Meyer Safety Committee and School Site Council before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The plan was last approved in February of 2013.
+The Safety Plan and drill procedures are reviewed throughout the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with the staff and students.
+In addition, all required drills are calendared and completed, and the results are shared with the staff.
+Meyer Elementary School has monthly fire drills, quarterly earthquake drills, and yearly Code Red/Code Blue training and/or updates.